 Acid reflux is one of the most common problems that many individuals face today.
 It is a condition in which a person experiences frequent heartburn as a result of stomach acid.
 Diets high in acid can dramatically increase the extent of burning.
 And coffee, being naturally acidic, can also lead to heartburn.

-We recognize, however, how important coffee is to caffeine lovers.
+I recognize, however, how important coffee is to caffeine lovers.
 So, rather than completely giving it up, you can employ methods to lower its acid content.

 Acid reducers, salt, baking soda, and even eggs can help lessen coffee’s acidity.
 You can also use cold brew or brew your coffee for a shorter period to limit acid release.

-We’ve covered some strategies that can help you reduce acid in your coffee in this article.
+I’ve covered some strategies that can help you reduce acid in your coffee in this article.
 These approaches are practical and provide excellent results.

 Method #1: Brew Your Coffee in Cold Water